tangshuang/nautil/README.md

 ## Background

 Frontend technology come up with new things day by day.
 React and Vue conquer the world.
 I love react which provide a very excellent development experience.
-However, it only provide a UI lirary, if you want to build an application with it, you have to think of many different proposal on different point.
+However, it only provide a UI library, if you want to build an application with it, you have to think of many different proposals on different points.

 To resolve this, I developed Nautil to provide developers a framework to be able to build a cross-platform application conveniently.
 It is based on react, so you do not need to worry about the ecosystem.